OliverMaximilianFrank/Mask-Detector---CNN/README.md

 Next Steps:
 - expand Data Set for different mask colors, light and position conditions
-- train model again - Testing for the accuracy that works out best for real life apllication
+- train model again - Testing for the accuracy that works out best for real life apllication - enhance the robustness
+- train model with GPU instead of CPU
+- Visualize statistical Measurments